-In an attempt to fix the existing market failure, regulators created a comprehensive reform for various market players, credit rating agencies among others.
-The regulation thereafter was intended to prevent the reoccurrence of such events, inter alia, by imposing liability on credit rating agencies.
-Such regulation did not address the possibility of using rating triggers.
-The premise, as far as triggers were concerned, is that there is no room for interference as long as such mechanisms are based on reliable ratings, that reflect the real conditions of the issuer.
+In an attempt to address the existing market failure, legislatures and regulators around the world enacted comprehensive reforms affecting various market players, including credit rating agencies.
+The major reform effort in the United States, the Dodd-Frank Act, was intended to prevent the reoccurrence of such events, by, inter alia, imposing liability on credit rating agencies, but it did not address the use of rating triggers.
+With regard to rating triggers, the assumption was that no intervention was needed as long as these mechanisms were based on reliable ratings reflecting the real conditions of the issuer.

-Yet, the assumption that the regulation that was imposed will incentivize credit rating agencies to create accurate ratings is problematic.
-Even before the 2008 crisis, many scholars have raised real doubts about credit rating agencies' ratings and their added value.
-Such critics claimed that Credit Rating Agencies' have no ability nor real intentions to create precise ratings.
-This claim was based both on their analysis methods, and their business structure.
-The purpose of the reform was to dismiss such doubts.
-Yet, shortly after the fog had dissipated, and the results of this reform have begun to emerge, voices resurfaced claiming that the reform had failed.
+However, the assumption that the new regulations would incentivize credit rating agencies to produce accurate ratings is problematic.
+Even before the 2008 crisis, many scholars raised real doubts about the quality and value of credit rating agencies’ ratings, claiming that these agencies lacked both the ability and the intention due to their analytical methods and their business structure.
+While the purpose of the reform was to address these doubts, subsequent critics viewing the market situation after the crisis had passed argued that the reform had failed.

-At the head of the critics stands Professor Frank Partnoy.
-According to Partnoy the reform on the ratings-market failed to achieve any of its goals.
-Therefore, all flaws concerning credit rating agencies that existed prior to the reform continues to exist, and in some aspect even more so.
-In his opinion, credit rating agencies have and will continue to act as a significant role player in the market and that is even though the added value that ratings provide is nil.
-In his article, Partnoy reviews the new rating methodologies of credit rating agencies, which are now more widely disclosed, in part due to a regulatory requirement for transparency.
-In his view, these methodologies are flawed in that they are overly simplistic and almost arbitrarily subjective.
-Partnoy concluded by providing a rage prophecy concerning Credit Rating Agencies' ratings.
-According to it, although hard to predict the exact point in time, the reliance on credit rating agencies' erroneous-ratings will inevitably lead to a collapse similar to that of the 2008 crisis.
+Among the most vocal critics of credit rating agencies is Professor Frank Partnoy, who claims that the reform directed at the ratings market failed to achieve any of its goals.
+Consequently, Partnoy argues that all the flaws in credit rating agencies that existed prior to the reform continue to exist, and, in some respects, have intensified.
+In his opinion, credit rating agencies have and will continue to play a significant role in the market, although he does not believe that their ratings provide any added value at all.
+Partnoy reviews the new rating methodologies of credit rating agencies, which are now more widely disclosed, in part due to a regulatory requirement for transparency, concluding that they are inherently flawed, as they are overly simplistic and almost arbitrarily subjective.
+Finally, Partnoy predicts that at some point in the future, continued reliance on credit rating agencies’ erroneous ratings will inevitably lead to a collapse similar to that of the 2008 crisis.

-Is this rage prophecy going to realize in the current crisis that world-economics are facing?
-Partnoy's concerns may come to life nowadays, as market conditions evoke the past crisis memories and might incentive credit rating agencies to try and avoid such criticism this time around.
-The scale of the current economic crisis has yet to be fully reviled, but it seems as though the current crisis is going to be one of the worst experienced by world economies.
-Even though credit rating agencies cannot be blamed this time around for contributing to such a crisis, their conduct might still exacerbate the situation.
-Such a crisis might reveal the real influence of the 2008 reform, an incentive for "downward mistakes".
-Even if such influence will not be revealed in the current crisis, the notions that will be made in the next few chapters might be relevant in similar future situations where market conditions are abnormal.
+Is this admittedly nearly-lone prophecy going to be realized in the current crisis that world economies are facing?
+Partnoy’s concerns may prove more pressing today, as market conditions evoke the memories of past crises, which might give credit rating agencies an incentive to try and avoid such criticism this time.
+The scale of the current economic crisis has yet to be fully understood, but it appears that it may be one of the worst crises experienced by world economies in quite some time.
+Although the current crisis cannot be attributed to credit rating agencies, their conduct could contribute to exacerbating the situation.
+Today’s crisis might reveal the real effect of the 2008 reform, which was to introduce an incentive for downward mistakes.
+Even if the influence of this incentive does not emerge in the current crisis, examining aspects of this incentive may prove relevant for similar future situations when market conditions are abnormal.